 - – Smoking is the only area of my life that I have total control over … and so far, smoking is not hurting my health.
 IF it ever starts to hurt me, I will stop …

 - – My smoking is a very personal pastime for me … I don’t like people that much and I definitely don’t like being in a group situation.

 When a person stops the drug nicotine, the body becomes so relaxed that the metabolism slows down.
 At this point, if the person has poor eating patterns or habits, this is the formula for rapid weight gain to the “tune” of 20, 30, 50+ pounds !

-During our smoking cessation program, we teach methods and combine tools to prevent weight gain.
+During our smoking cessation program, we teach methods to prevent weight gain.
 Often clients lose 1 to 6 pounds during their first week of smoking cessation (if they are already overweight).